The annual application deadline for project grants offered by the Heritage Preservation Partnership Program is the first

-Applicants will be notified of grant decisions in April or May, and will have until February 28 of the following year to complete their projects, submit invoices/receipts and other reporting requirements.
+Applicants will be notified of grant decisions in April or May, and will have until February 28 of the following year to complete their projects and submit reporting requirements.

 Grant funding will no longer be available for the conservation of unprotected historic resources, cemeteries and transportation/industrial artifacts.
 Only owners of Provincial Historic Resources, Municipal Historic Resources, and Indigenous Historic Places recognized through a Band Council Resolution will be eligible to apply for conservation grants.

 The program will no longer offer grant funding for the non-conservation components of heritage conservation projects, nor will it fund GST expenses for any grant streams.

 Programs and activities